ThoughtWorks-AELab/ref_di_aws_auth0_bootstrap/readme.md

     application name as requested by Github

 - bootstrap.py
-    - better logging in scripts so you can see what actually occurs
     - validation for config structure so there are better error messages
-    - fix need for multiple places saml provider is specified

 - testing
     - fix tests for javascript to catch edge cases like no role assigned